Withholding Taxes: New Jersey

 Author: Vicki M. Lambert, The Payroll Advisor

 - Income tax withholding in New Jersey depends on whether an employee is a resident or nonresident of the state.
-An employee's residency status depends on where the employee is domiciled and where he or she maintains a permanent place of abode during the tax year.
-All compensation paid to a resident of New Jersey is subject to withholding, even if some or all of the services were performed outside New Jersey.
-There are special provisions for New Jersey residents who are employed in Pennsylvania based on a reciprocal agreement between the two states.
+Special provisions apply to New Jersey residents who are employed in Pennsylvania based on a reciprocal agreement between the two states.
 Expatriates of New Jersey are subject to withholding on their worldwide income.
 See Withholding on Residents, Nonresidents and Expatriates.

 - The method of withholding on supplemental wages, such as bonuses, commissions, overtime pay, sales awards, tips, etc. depends on whether they are paid at the same time as regular wages or separately.
 See Supplemental Wages.